Macquarie Fields

 Educational outcomes in Macquarie Fields fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Seven schools operate within Macquarie Fields, educating approximately 3,595 students, with typical Australian school conditions (ICSEA: 955) and balanced educational opportunities.
-The mix includes three primary, three secondary, and one K-12 school.
-School capacity exceeds residential needs at 24.8 places per 100 residents versus the regional average of 17.3, indicating the area serves as an educational center for the broader region.
+There are 7 schools in Macquarie Fields educating approximately 3,595 students, with typical Australian school conditions (ICSEA: 955).
+The educational mix includes 3 primary, 3 secondary, and 1 K-12 school.
+School capacity exceeds residential needs at 24.8 places per 100 residents versus the regional average of 17.3, indicating it serves as an educational hub for the broader region.

 Frequently Asked Questions - Education